 - 7. When answering the questions about your suitability for the role and your motivation to join Friends of the Earth, avoid repetition but also avoid very brief answers, as they are unlikely to contain enough evidence that you meet the criteria being assessed. - 8.
-When answering these sections, we suggest you aim for between 750 and 1,000 words each. - 9.
+We suggest you aim for between 750 and 1,000 words for the section on your suitability for the role, and the same for the section on your motivation to join Friends of the Earth. - 9.
 This is a graduate level role (in other words, for those leaving university).
 This means candidates need not have a huge amount of practical or legal experience to apply.
 We are interested in your potential.
 As such, if you have experience from non-legal roles, do not assume that this is not relevant.
 You can draw on this experience when giving examples of why you meet the criteria in the personal specification.